ifLabX/Awesome-LLM-Learning/README.md

 ## 💻 General Tools & Frameworks

-*(Note: This section retains core tools; specific application frameworks are in the section above)*

 * [**Hugging Face Transformers**](https://huggingface.co/docs/transformers/index) - **The absolute core**.
 It is a complete ecosystem providing a massive number of pre-trained models, datasets, and tools.
 * [**PyTorch**](https://pytorch.org/) / [**TensorFlow**](https://www.tensorflow.org/) - Mainstream deep learning frameworks, fundamental for understanding model fine-tuning and underlying research.